 This tradition proved not to be based on the truth.
-A fresco in the catacomb was found to have been painted in the 14th century, there were medieval oil lamps and later a document mentioning the tunnels was discovered.
-The document was written in 1492.
+A fresco in the catacomb was later found to have been painted in the 14th century, there were medieval oil lamps and a document mentioning the tunnels was discovered.
+The document had been written in 1492.
 Hence it was concluded that, although the site had stopped being used as a cemetery, its use as a devotional site had continued.

 A new church dedicated to San Tolomei was built toward the end of the 17th century.
 Unfortunately, part of the catacomb was destroyed during its construction.

 Recent excavations show that the original entrance to the galleries had been moved during the work.
 Some of the tombs that had been dug into the tuff stone had also been destroyed.